Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Dataset

 \subsection{Raw Scene Collection and Processing}

-For physical copies of Korean movies from KOFA, we use NAVER CLOVA OCR API to extract dialogue texts.\footnote{https://www.ncloud.com/product/aiService/ocr} After OCR, we use GPT-4o to further process and clean the text into structured format.
-Human annotators then verify and modify the outputs with the original PDF files.
-As a result, we obtain 16k English and 7k Korean scenes.
+We use NAVER CLOVA OCR API\footnote{https://www.ncloud.com/product/aiService/ocr} to extract dialogue texts from physical copies of Korean movie scripts from KOFA.
+After OCR, we use GPT-4o to further process and clean the text into a structured format(as dialogue in Figure~\ref{fig:platform}).
+Human annotators then verify and correct the outputs based on the original PDF files.
+As a result of this process, we obtain 16k English and 7k Korean scenes.